Sm6718858/IntelliBuy-AI-Enabled-BAZAAR/README.md

 🙌 Contribution & Feedback
 Feel free to fork the repo, raise PRs, or submit issues.
 Feedback and stars ⭐ are always appreciated!

+License
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+⚠️ Any reuse, modification, or submission of this code requires the derived work to also be open-sourced under the same license.